Panoramic view of Athens showing the Acropolis and the sprawling modern city beyond

 Modern Athens

-13. The Athens Metro Is Basically an Underground Museum
+13. The Metro Doubles as an Archaeological Museum

-14. The Tap Water Is Excellent (And Comes from a Lake)
+14. The Tap Water Comes from a Marble Dam

 Food & culture

-17. Anafiotika: An Island Village Hidden on the Acropolis Slopes
+17. There's a Cycladic Island Village Hidden on the Acropolis

 Overlooking the Athens cityscape from above showing ancient and modern Athens side by side